parallaxinc/PropWare/docs/Ch4AppDeployment.md

   3. On the next page, ensure `Select root directory:` is selected at the top and then click `Browse...`.
 Find the parent folder of your project (for example, if your project is `C:\Users\David\Hello`, then choose `C:\Users\David`).
   4. At least one project should populate in the box below.
-Ensure your new PropWare project and only your new PropWare project is selected.
+Ensure your new %PropWare project and only your new
+     %PropWare project is selected.
   5. Eclipse will import all necessary settings as soon as you click `Finish`.
 Compile flags, include directories and required source files will all be ready to go.
 6. Compiling your program and loading to EEPROM can be done easily from within Eclipse.
 Compiling is as simple as clicking the hammer icon or using `Control-B`.
 Writing to EEPROM requires creating a new Run Configuration.
-  - I do not recommend attempting to create a Run Configuration for PropWare's `debug` configuration.
+  - I do not recommend attempting to create a Run Configuration for %PropWare's `debug` configuration.
 PropGCC's terminal does not play well with either Eclipse or JetBrains CLion.
 Use the terminal for debugging, exactly as described in "Starting a New Project" step 4.